FAQ

 What empowered Sonya Thorn to develop Nurturing Families 2nd Edition™?

 Dr. B gave every trainer a strong message to take his program to all corners of the world.
 He encouraged many to modify, update, reproduce, and create updated work.
-For this reason, in 2012 and through a joint venture Dr. Bavolek and I authored the Nurturing Families 5-19 1st edition, first sold in five states.
-While restructuring my company and in the era of two big pandemics (Covid and Racism), I took our joint work and updated it even more for today’s families and to meet facilitators and family’s virtual needs.
-I have now developed Nurturing Families™ 2nd Edition in English and Spanish (Criando Familias) that can be implemented in many platforms with parents of children of all ages.
+For this reason, in 2012 and through a joint venture, Dr. Bavolek and I authored the Nurturing Families 5-19, 1st edition, which was first sold in five states.
+While restructuring my company during the era of two significant pandemics (COVID-19 and Racism), I updated our joint work to meet better the needs of today’s families and facilitators, who are now working virtually.
+I have now developed Nurturing Families 2nd Edition in both English and Spanish (Criando Familias), which can be implemented on various platforms for parents of children of all ages.

-What is the difference between NPP-Nurturing Families Certified Trainers and NPP-Family Development Resources/FNC Trainers?
+What is the difference between NPP-Nurturing Families™ Certified Trainers and NPP-Family Development Resources/FNC Trainers?

 Nurturing Families™ 2nd Edition includes everything in the 1st edition Nurturing Families 5-19, co-authored by Dr. Stephen Bavolek and Sonya Thorn, plus updated materials for families with children of all ages.

-NPP-Nurturing Families™ Trainers are certified through the Nurturing Families Center™ and can train on the most updated Nurturing Families™ 2nd Edition.
+Nurturing Families™ Trainers are certified through the Nurturing Families Center™ and can implement sessions based on the most up-to-date Nurturing Families 2nd Edition™.

-What exact curriculum do we need to Implement Nurturing Families™ 2nd Edition to fidelity?
+What exact curriculum do we need to implement Nurturing Families™ 2nd Edition™ to fidelity?

-To implement the Nurturing Families™ 2nd Edition to fidelity, you will need to purchase two manuals.
+To implement the Nurturing Families 2nd Edition™ with fidelity, you will need to purchase two manuals.

-Do we have to use the Adult Adolescent Parenting Inventory (AAPI) developed by Dr. Stephen Bavolek as an evaluation instrument to implement Nurturing Families™ 2nd Edition to fidelity?
+Do we need to use the Adult Adolescent Parenting Inventory (AAPI), developed by Dr. Stephen Bavolek, as an evaluation instrument to ensure fidelity in implementing Nurturing Families 2nd Edition™?

-No it is not necessary, but it is always the consumers choice.
+No, it is not necessary, but it is always the consumer’s choice.

-We would also like to let you know that Sonya Thorn is working with a research team to develop a pre- and post-assessment for Nurturing Families™ 2nd Edition program, slated to go out on its first pilot in 2022.
-The beauty of families is that they and society are constantly changing!
+We would also like to inform you that Sonya Thorn has developed pre- and post-assessments for the Nurturing Families 2nd Edition™ program.
+The beauty of families is that they, like society, are constantly changing.
 We must not be stagnant!

 What is the most popular/common training?

-By far, the Certified Nurturing Families™ Facilitator Training, Implementation Booster, TOT (training of trainers), and Racism as Trauma are the most popular trainings.
+By far, the Certified Nurturing Families Facilitator Training, fidelity Implementation Booster, TOT (Training of Trainers), and trauma-informed practice are the most popular trainings.

 What kind of support can I expect from you after completing the training?

-Nurturing Families Center™ certifies facilitators and trainers so we can continue to serve and answer ongoing implementation needs of frontline providers.
+Nurturing Families Center certifies facilitators and trainers, enabling us to continue serving and addressing the ongoing implementation needs of frontline providers and leadership.
 We do not charge you for added support.
 We only charge for added service.
-What this means is that you can contact us whenever you need us, and we will support you on this journey so you can continue to serve families with quality services.
+This means that you can contact us whenever you need us, and we will support you throughout this journey, enabling you to continue serving families with quality services.
 You can always contact us with questions or comments.
-We also provide facilitator coach sessions, fidelity audits and consultation services as added services.
+We also provide facilitator coach sessions, fidelity audits, and consultation services as added services.

 What are the requirements to keep my certification current?